Previous Obesity & Weight Loss

 You can help your bones stay strong and avoid osteoporotic fractures by:

-- Preventing falls.
-Run a safety check on your home for stray electrical cords, loose rugs, and slippery floors.
-Have grab bars and non-slip pads installed in your shower and bathroom.
+• Preventing falls: Run a safety check on your home for stray electrical cords, loose rugs, and slippery floors.
+Install grab bars and non-slip pads in your shower and bathroom.
 Wearing non-slip shoes is also a good option.

 How are osteopenia and osteoporosis diagnosed?

-Schedule a consultation with Dr. Aliabadi if you have any concerns about your bone health.
-There are many therapies available for menopausal women to treat osteopenia and osteoporosis.
-A dual-energy X-ray absorptiometry scan — also known as a DXA or DEXA scan — is a quick, painless, and non-invasive test for bone health.
-During the procedure, your wrist, hip, and spine are scanned with a low-level X-ray machine.
+If you have concerns about your bone health, schedule a consultation with Dr. Aliabadi.
+Many therapies are available for menopausal women to treat osteopenia and osteoporosis.
+A dual-energy X-ray absorptiometry scan—also known as a DXA or DEXA scan—is a quick, painless, and noninvasive test for bone health.
+During the procedure, a low-level X-ray machine scans your wrist, hip, and spine.
 This provides a T-score and can tell us whether your bone density has reached unhealthy levels.

 What are the treatments for osteopenia and osteoporosis?

-Based on the results of your bone density test and risk factors of the patient, we can recommend an individualized treatment plan.
+Based on the results of your bone density test and the patient’s risk factors, we can recommend an individualized treatment plan.
 Sometimes, minor lifestyle changes are enough to decrease your risk.
 Regular exercise and increasing your vitamin D can help strengthen your bones at any stage of life.

 Other patients will need prescription medication.
-The most common osteoporosis medications are a group of drugs known as bisphosphonates, which include Fosamax, Atelvia, Reclast, and Boniva.
+The most common osteoporosis medications are bisphosphonates, which include Fosamax, Atelvia, Reclast, and Boniva.

 If bisphosphonates aren’t right for you, then hormone replacement therapy may be another option to help increase bone density.
 However, estrogen therapy does carry some risks.
-Dr. Aliabadi will go over all your treatment options, benefits, and potential risks when determining the best option for you.
+Dr. Aliabadi will review all your treatment options, benefits, and potential risks when determining your best option.

 Have questions about osteoporosis?
 Talk to Dr. Aliabadi

-Dr. Aliabadi and her compassionate gynecology and obstetrics team are experts in women’s health care.
-When you’re treated by Dr. Aliabadi, you’re guaranteed to feel safe, heard, and well cared for.
+Dr. Aliabadi and her compassionate gynecology and obstetrics team are women’s healthcare experts.
+When treated by Dr. Aliabadi, you’re guaranteed to feel safe, heard, and well cared for.
 We invite you to establish care with Dr. Aliabadi.
 Please make an appointment online or call us at (844) 863-6700.

 Osteoporosis FAQs